 Many business owners wonder why EMR is important when it comes to workers’ compensation insurance.
-In addition, Experience Modification Rate (EMR) is critical in estimating the cost of workers’ comp premiums.
+In addition, the Experience Modification Rate (EMR) is critical in estimating the cost of workers’ comp premiums.
 Furthermore, EMR is a grade or point system given by the state rating bureau National Council on Compensation Insurance (NCCI).
 What’s more, NCCI calculates a company’s e-mod based on its actual injury claims losses and possible risks in the future.
 Likewise, maintaining a low experience mod rating lessens the cost of workers’ compensation rates.
-To save money on workers comp insurance, here are 5 killer ways to lower EMR rating.
+So, to save money on workers comp insurance, here are 5 killer ways to lower EMR rating.

 5 Killer Ways to Lower EMR Rating

 The main goal is to lessen your company’s frequency and severity of claims as e-mod rating depends on your company’s actual incurred losses.
 Follow these tips to improve your experience modification rating.

 1. Develop programs and procedures to lessen the frequency and severity of claims or losses.

 A safety program provides clear and safe work processes for employees.
 Then, the company’s management must properly inform employees about safe work procedures.
 In addition, make sure employees know and understand the safety program to avoid safety violations.
 Furthermore, Safety work conditions help prevent occupational injuries and illnesses.